Technikradio/C3FOCSite/README.md

     - The example above would display two links displaying "Visit example.com" and "Visit the top level website" and would redirect to example.com and ..
+* <code>frontpage.ui.footer.content</code>
+    - This setting entry is basically the same as the one above but handles the footer of the content parts.
+    - It uses the same JSON syntax